 It depends.
 If the defendant was convicted of only a misdemeanor, the judge often holds a “sentencing hearing” right after the conviction and decides on the sentence right away.
 But for more serious crimes such as felonies, the judge usually schedules the sentencing hearing several weeks out in order to give the defense and prosecution time to prepare for the hearing.

-Learn more about what happens at sentencing hearings in Nevada at our informational page on sentencing hearings in Nevada.
+Learn more about what happens at sentencing hearings in Nevada at our informational page on sentencing hearings.

 How does a judge determine a defendant’s sentence?